justin-napolitano/giving-up/index.md

 ### Grains and Veggies and Produce

-So I'm left with grains and veggies and oroduce.
+So I'm left with grains and veggies and produce.
 So now what?
 I'd like to limit my intake to providers that do not harm the environment.
 I do not know how to do this.

 ### Fast Food